isha71/enterprise-graph-rag-knowledge-navigator/README.md

 ## License

-This project is a portfolio demonstration.
 See individual dependency licenses for third-party components.